dave-sommerville/eternal-september-labs/Programs/3SCRIPTs3BOTs/README.md

 Script Notes:

 C# is a very object oriented language with strong typing, making it very simple to set up card game interactions.
-Using the console is an effective way of conveying the game without a UI and the explicitness of c# methods make its execution clean and clear.
+Using the console is an effective way of conveying the game without a UI and the explicitness of C# methods make its execution clean and clear.

 Optimization Notes: